 Service Lines: Gain deeper insights to guide outreach strategy by identifying both physician splitting and referral patterns by service line.
 With information broken down by service line, outreach teams can perform an analysis, one service line at a time, in order to build out their target lists and recapture lost revenue.

-Goal setting is instrumental in showcasing both the success and worth of physician outreach teams.
-In the past, physician outreach teams struggled to convey all relevant information to the C-suite.
 With the help of goal setting and the PRM, physician outreach teams align their work with organizational initiatives, recapture revenues, and prove ROI.
-The reports of liaison outreach are now a much sought-after source of market intelligence from the field, and can help drive actionable insights to leadership.
+The reports of liaison outreach efforts are now a much sought-after source of market intelligence from the field and can help drive actionable insights to leadership.

 Case in point: Dignity Health, the largest hospital provider in California, realized $56M in incremental revenues across five key service lines in their first full year using Evariant.
 Learn more about how the Evariant PRM solution helped Dignity Health set obtainable, measurable goals and realize incremental revenues by eliminating referral leakage.